chamilo/docs/teacher-guide/course_creation.md

 ![](../.gitbook/assets/images16%20%283%29.png)

-_Illustration 15: Create a course – extended version_
+_Illustration: Create a course – extended version_

 In versions 1.9 and 1.10, a course creation follow-up page was displayed, which suggested: